 You may find it inconceivable then that a treasured member of the family would be tossed away when signs of old age appear, when extra care is required, or after the kids leave home.
-But this is an all too common occurrence.
+But this is all too common.
 Old dogs are left at shelters, or simply turned loose or left behind, confused and frightened.
 Abandonment can also happen right at home - old dogs who are no longer wanted are sometimes banished to the garage or exiled to the back yard with little human companionship.
 And sadly, sometimes people or families who love their old dog are forced to give the dog up due to difficult circumstances.

-We do this by raising money that is distributed annually, via grants, to animal welfare organizations and applicable rescue groups.
+We do this by raising money that is distributed annually, via grants, to animal welfare organizations and rescue groups.
 These funds are raised through public donations; we are not a privately endowed foundation.

 Examples of programs that Grey Muzzle supports are shown below.
 Read about the organizations and programs we support, from Washington to California, to Missouri to New York.
 Meet some of the dogs that benefit from these programs.

 Hospice programs for senior dogs who have life-limiting conditions

 Medical assistance and beds for old dogs at shelters and rescues